CAR ACCIDENT OTHER DRIVER DRIVING TOO FAST – INJURY ATTORNEYS

 The reasonable and prudent person standard of negligence is used in evaluating a driver’s conduct under the general speed (MS 169.14) and following too closely (MS 169.18(a)) statutes.
 These statutes do not in themselves establish a prima facie case of negligence; they merely describe what could constitute negligence.
 What is a reasonable following distance for a car is a question for the jury.
-Minnesota law contains no hard and fast rules about how close or how slow a driver must be driving to exercise ordinary care.
-These cases are determined on a case by case basis, described by the witnesses and argued by the car accident lawyers.
+Minnesota law contains no hard and fast rules about how close or how slow a driver must be driving before he is considered to be speeding.
+These cases are determined based on their particular circumstances, described by the witnesses and argued by the car accident lawyers.
 When you meet with a car crash lawyer from our office, we will carefully discuss the facts of the accident with you to determine who was at fault for speeding or any other reason.

 CAR ACCIDENT LAWYER – INVESTIGATION

 To determine which driver was negligent in causing a car accident, our car accident personal injury attorneys often have to conduct an investigation into the circumstances of the crash.
 Sometimes what is written on the police accident report is not a true depiction of what happened, and witnesses or other evidence may tell a different story.
 Our top car accident injury attorneys have won cases even when the responding police officer initially attributed 100% fault for the collision to our client’s car.
 Investigations can be particularly important in semi-trailer cases, pedestrian cases, and drunk driving cases.
 If you have been injured in a car accident because the other car was driving too fast, the sooner you call a lawyer at our office, the sooner we can begin our investigation to prove or cement your case.

 CAR ACCIDENT ATTORNEYS PAM ROCHLIN AND DAVID ROCHLIN